undecaf/barcode-detector-polyfill/README.md

 ## Bundling

 This package, [`@undecaf/barcode-detector-polyfill`](https://www.npmjs.com/package/@undecaf/barcode-detector-polyfill),
-is under the MIT license, but it depends on [`@undecaf/zbar-wasm`](https://www.npmjs.com/package/@undecaf/zbar-wasm) which is under LGPL.
+is under the MIT license although it depends on [`@undecaf/zbar-wasm`](https://www.npmjs.com/package/@undecaf/zbar-wasm) which is under LGPL.

-In order to comply with the LGPL, this dependency must not be bundled but may only be loaded as a library at runtime.
+In order to comply with the LGPL, `@undecaf/zbar-wasm` must not be bundled but may only be loaded as a library at runtime.

-By default, `@undecaf/zbar-wasm` will be loaded from `https://cdn.jsdelivr.net`, but it can also be fetched from a different endpoint if desired.
+It will be loaded from `https://cdn.jsdelivr.net` by default, but it can also be fetched from a different endpoint if desired.

 Bundlers must be configured so that they treat `@undecaf/zbar-wasm` as an external dependency instead of trying to resolve it.